oguimbal/jcool-docs/general/documents.md

 # Option 3: Pre-upload each documents in multiple files

-There are cases where you could have two documents (say a `.jpg` and a `.pdf` file), which corresponds to a single document you want to upload.
+There are cases where you could have two documents (a `.jpg` and a `.pdf` file for instance), which corresponds to a single document you want to upload.
 It turns out that Justice.cool knows how to convert and concatenate documents, just upload your two (or more) files via multiple http `POST`:

-1) You can begin a multi-document upload by sending your first file via an http `POST` to `https://api.justice.cool/v1/upload/concat`, which works in the same way as `Option 2`.
+1) You begin a multi-document upload by sending your first file via an http `POST` to `https://api.justice.cool/v1/upload/concat`, which works in the same way as `Option 2`.

 2) The first call will give you a reference (example: `upload:xxxxxx`) that can later be used to add additional files via a similar http post to `https://api.justice.cool/v1/upload/concat?id=upload:xxxxxx`

-3) Finalize your upload when sending the last file by specifying `finish=true` argument (ex: `https://api.justice.cool/v1/upload/concat?id=upload:xxxxxx&finish=true`)
+3) You finalize your upload when sending the last file by specifying `finish=true` argument (ex: `https://api.justice.cool/v1/upload/concat?id=upload:xxxxxx&finish=true`)

 4) Use the reference returned by this last `POST` as an answer for your document.